 If you're running 3–15 trucks a day at a 3PL or mid-market DC, you're paying for all of that.
 Whether you use it or not.

-ProDocks was built by operators who asked a different question: what are the five things that actually protect a lean dock plan?
+ProDocks was built by operators who asked a different question: what are the features that actually protect a lean dock plan?
 Appointment scheduling.
 Link-based carrier booking.
 QR driver check-in.
-Extended scheduling window.
 BOL capture.
+Real-time dashboard.
+Automated notifications.
 That's the list.
-Everything else was left out on purpose.
+Everything else was left out on purpose, which is how we can give it away free to single-warehouse operations.

 Don't Pay for Corporate Overhead That Has Nothing to Do With Your Dock